Difficulty Level: Intermediate

 Remember: performance optimization is an iterative process.
 Profile early, profile often, and always test on real devices with real content.
 What works in the editor might not work on a low-end Android phone or an older iPhone.

-The techniques in this guide have helped us ship multiple successful mobile apps, including our VR game that maintains 90fps even on Quest 1 hardware.
+The techniques in this guide have helped us ship multiple successful mobile apps, including our VR game Pipe Craft that maintains 90fps even on Quest 1 hardware, and Kois Center VR which handles complex dental education simulations on mobile VR devices.
 With careful memory management, your Unity mobile projects can achieve the same level of polish and performance.

 Need help optimizing your Unity mobile app?
 Contact Angry Shark Studio for professional performance optimization services, or check out our mobile development portfolio to see how we’ve solved complex performance challenges.